ElementsProject/lightning/doc/lightning-deldatastore.7.md

 [comment]: # (GENERATE-FROM-SCHEMA-START)
 On success, an object is returned, containing:
 - **key** (string): The key which has been removed from the datastore
+- **generation** (u64): The number of times this has been updated
 - **hex** (hex): The hex data which has removed from the datastore
 - **string** (string, optional): The data as a string, if it's valid utf-8
 [comment]: # (GENERATE-FROM-SCHEMA-END)

-The main cause of failure is an non-existing entry.

 The following error codes may occur:
+- 1200: the key does not exist
+- 1201: the key does exist, but the generation is wrong
-- -32602: invalid parameters, including non-existing key.
+- -32602: invalid parameters

 AUTHOR
 ------